 Tasha facilitates the kindergarten readiness workgroup as part of the 2020 Vision Initiative, a community-wide cradle to career approach that aims to end the racial predictability of academic achievement.
 Another key education policy that Tasha advises the Mayor on is The Berkeley's Promise, a comprehensive college-attainment program that guarantees college admittance and supports to low-income students.
 Tasha also advises the Mayor on the Age-Friendly Continuum of Care plan and other health related policy.

 Tasha was born and raised in the City of Berkeley and has two children in the Berkeley school system.
 In May, 2014 she graduated from Mills College with a Doctorate and Masters Degree in Educational Leadership in Early Childhood.
 The focus of her research explores the experiences of parents who have Black boys that were expelled or 'pushed out' from several early child care environments and the impacts of the expulsions on the entire family.

-Gregory Magofña, Senior Legislative Aide
+Gregory Magofña, Senior Aide and Media Contact

 Gregory staffs the Mayor on arts and culture including economic-development initiatives related to new technologies, innovation, startups, and business improvement districts.
 Recent projects include expanding gigabit-fiber infrastructure, carsharing, bikesharing and bike related initiatives, short-term rentals, the percent-for-art ordinance, regional solar permitting, and Telegraph revitalization.
 Additional duties include staffing the Mayor on the the Metropolitan Transportation Commission, the Mayors Innovation Project, and the Berkeley Film Foundation.
 Other duties include aiding constituents and managing interns.